paragon1234/MPC-Controller/README.md

 ## 3. Implementation

+you'll use MPC to follow the trajectory along a line.

+Steps:

+* Set N and dt.
+* Fit the polynomial to the waypoints.
+* Calculate initial cross track error and orientation error values.
+* Define the components of the cost function (state, actuators, etc).
+* Define the model constraints.
+These are the state update equations defined in the Vehicle Models module.

 Ipopt is the tool we'll be using to optimize the control inputs [δ1,a1,...,δN−1,aN−1].
 It's able to find locally optimal values (non-linear problem!) while keeping the constraints set directly to the actuators and the constraints defined by the vehicle model.
 Ipopt requires we give it the jacobians and hessians directly - it does not compute them for us.
 Hence, we need to either manually compute them or have a library do this for us.
 Luckily, there is a library called CppAD which does exactly this.